-Pour the Kombucha in each bottle.
+Pour the Kombucha into bottles (I use 1/2 gallon beer growlers--like this).
 A funnel is a handy tool for pouring.
 You don’t want to waste any of that precious Kombucha.
-Seal your bottles and leave the Kombucha on the counter for two more days.
+Seal your bottles and leave the Kombucha on the counter for 2-7 days, until fizzy.
 This is called the second ferment.
 During this time the tea and flavor will infuse together creating a delicious, fizzy beverage.
-After two days, you can refrigerate your tea and start drinking.
+Once the kombucha is to your liking, you can refrigerate your tea and start drinking.

 I ferment my tea for seven days.